Receptor for retinol uptake STRA6

-Vitamin A receptor, Stimulated by retinoic acid 6 or STRA6 protein was originally discovered as a transmembrane cell-surface receptor for retinol-binding protein.
-STRA6 is unique as it functions both as a membrane transporter and a cell surface receptor, particularly as a cytokine receptor.
-In fact, STRA6 may be the first of a whole new class of proteins that might be known as "cytokine signaling transporters."
+Receptor for retinol uptake STRA6 is a protein that in humans is encoded by the STRA6 gene (short for "Stimulated by Retinoic Acid 6").
+STRA6 is a transmembrane cell-surface receptor for retinol-binding protein.
+Since STRA6 binds with protein-bound retinol, which is a form of vitamin A, STRA6 is sometimes referred to as a Vitamin A receptor.
+However, it shouldn't confused with the family of retinoic acid receptors, which are the primary nuclear receptors involved with retinoid signaling.
+STRA6 is different in that it is a membrane transporter and a cell surface receptor, and in particular a cytokine receptor.
 STRA6 is primarily known as the receptor for retinol binding protein and for its relevance in the transport of retinol to specific sites such as the eye (Vitamin A).
 It does this through the removal of retinol (ROH) from the holo-Retinol Binding Protein (RBP) and transports it into the cell to be metabolized into retinoids and/or kept as a retinylester.
 As a receptor, after holo-RBP is bound, STRA6 activates the JAK/STAT pathway, resulting in the activation of transcription factor, STAT5.
 These two functions—retinol transporter and cytokine receptor—while using different pathways, are processes that depend on each other.